codedsultan/imagex-basic/README.md

-# Laravel Inertia React Vue JsApplication
+# Laravel Inertia React Vue Js Application

 ## Overview
 This is an open-source Laravel Inertia React application that provides a modern full-stack development experience.
 It utilizes Laravel as the backend, Inertia.js for server-driven frontends, and React for building dynamic user interfaces.